valeriorlandini/theinformer/ReadMe.md

-# sonus
+# The Informer
-A VST3/LV2/AU plugin and standalone software that analyzes the incoming audio and computes a series of audio descriptors, that are sent as OSC (Open Sound Control) messages, so that they can be used in other softwares (e.g. sound visualization or real time audio analysis).
+A VST3/LV2/AU plugin and standalone software that analyzes incoming audio and computes a range of audio descriptors, which are sent as OSC (Open Sound Control) messages.
+These can be used in other software, such as for sound visualization or real-time audio analysis.
-The Informer runs on Windows, Linux and macOS.
-Pre-build binaries coming soon.
+The Informer is compatible with Windows, Linux, and macOS.
+Pre-built binaries will be available soon.

 ## Compiled binaries